copcio/copcio.github.io/DRAFT-SPEC.md

 * Changed Record ID of COPC hierarchy EVLR from 1234 to 1000
 * Require reserved entries of the COPC VLR to have the value 0
 * Require the COPC VLR to be located immediately after the header at offset 375.
-* Increase the size of the COPC VLR data block to 160 bytes.
+* Increase the size of the COPC VLR data structure to 160 bytes.
 * Add `laz_vlr_offset`, `laz_vlr_size`, `wkt_vlr_offset`, `wkt_vlr_size`,
   `eb_vlr_offset`, `eb_vlr_size` to the COPC VLR, replacing 6 `reserved` entries.